 Coaching and Umpire Clinics

-On Friday, March 13 Row Ontario announced that all currently scheduled in-person coaching and umpiring clinics are suspended until further notice.
+Due to the many unknown factors related to COVID-19, currently all scheduled in-person coaching and umpiring clinics are suspended until further notice.
+Decisions will be made for each clinic as they approach.
 Registered participants for upcoming clinics will be notified a minimum of two weeks in advance of the date of their clinic if the clinic will be rescheduled for a later date.

 Anyone who has registered and paid for a clinic will be given a credit toward the rescheduled clinic or can request a full refund by emailing firstname.lastname@example.org.